Peakboard/peakboard-templates.github.io/_templates/Script-Example-Working-With-Time-Controlled-Script/en.md

 ---
 layout: article
-title: script example for working with a time-controlled script
+title: Script example for working with a time-controlled script
 description:
   - In this template, you'll learn how to use a time-controlled script that displays different values depending on the time of day.
 lang: en